edamame-course/edamame-course.github.io/about.md

 microbiology approaches with metagenomics and computational biology as investigative tools to understand environmental microbial populations.
 She enjoys programming and teaching others about how she learned to do it.
-You'll often find her playing volleyball, ultimate frisbee, or hanging out with her family and dog.
+You'll often find her playing volleyball, ultimate frisbee, or hanging out with her family and dogs.
 <img src="{{ site.baseurl }}/assets/shade.jpg" title="Profile Picture" class="profile">

 Dr. Ashley Shade is an assistant professor in the Department of Microbiology and Molecular Genetics at Michigan State University.
 She has been leading the EDAMAME workshop since 2014.
 Ashley has a Delta Certificate from the University of Wisconsin in Teaching-as-Research, and her teaching strategy involves continuous classroom feedback and student-directed, active learning.
 Ashley is especially smitten with numerical ecology and multivariate analyses, and she speaks fluent R.  She often is pondering how rare microbial taxa contribute to their communities.
 Ashley also loves tea, fermentation, Broadway, her snarky dog, and her awesome toddler (listed in no particular order).